Nearly 43,000 People Died on US Roads Last Year, Agency Says - The National Herald

-DETROIT — Nearly 43,000 people were killed on U.S. roads last year, the highest number in 16 years as Americans returned to the highways after the pandemic forced many to stay at home.
+DETROIT — Nearly 43,000 people were killed on U.S. roads last year, the highest number in 16 years as Americans returned to the roads after the coronavirus pandemic forced many to stay at home.

 Transportation Secretary Pete Buttigieg said America faces a crisis on its roads.
 The safety administration urged state and local governments, drivers and safety advocates to join in an effort to reverse the rising death trend.